official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Verification of the Biological Weapons Convention, was appointed Executive Chairman of UNSCOM on 15 April 1991 and began work on 24 April.

-## Iraq’s response to resolution 687
+## Iraq`s response to resolution 687

 121. Iraq’s initial declarations in response to resolution 687 were incomplete and it failed to co-operate with inspections and concealed activities.

 122. In resolution 687, the UN originally expected a three-step inspection process:

-•  full disclosure by Iraq;
+*  full disclosure by Iraq;
-•  verification of those disclosures by the Commission; and
+*  verification of those disclosures by the Commission; and
-•  destruction, removal or rendering harmless under international supervision,
+*  destruction, removal or rendering harmless under international supervision,

 of all proscribed weapons, materials and facilities.46